lottehime/Unity-ScreenshotTool/README.md

 # Unity-ScreenshotTool

+### What is it?
+It's nothing fancy.

-Tool for taking general screenshots of the Game window in the Editor.
+A tool for taking general screenshots of the Game window in the Editor.

 Specifically has Asset Store images in mind - but great for other stuff too.

 ## Usage
 1. Place within project.